Tulane National Biomedical Research Center: Incidents and controversies

+In Animal Underworld: Inside America's Black Market for Rare and Exotic Species, reporter Alan Green and the Center for Public Integrity described Tulane's primate research center as “the worst" facility "in its disregard of the spirit of the nation’s endangered species laws.”
+Green's book describes, for example, the TNBRC mishandling of a troupe of endangered mangabeys.
+But the center has a number of other problematic incidents.
 In 1998, two dozen rhesus macaques escaped from their cage into the surrounding area of the TNBRC.

 In 2005, over 50 monkeys escaped from their cage into the surrounding area of the TNBRC.
 Four of the primates died or were never found.

 In 2006, thirteen baboons were killed after being placed in a crowded chute.

 In September 2012, a rhesus macaque was inadvertently left in an unattended vehicle for approximately 22 hours.
 As a result, the macaque was dehydrated and later died.

 In September 2014, a USDA inspection report revealed that several of the animal cages had been kept in unclean and unsanitary conditions.

 In November 2014, three macaques in the TNBRC's breeding colony were affected by a biosecurity breach due to staff members not following proper procedure.
 As a result, the animals were euthanized.

 In September 2015, a USDA inspection revealed that personnel at the TNBRC were not following appropriate procedures regarding the criteria for euthanizing animals.

+On October 28, 2025, a truck containing 21 monkeys housed at Tulane crashed on an Interstate in Mississippi, freeing 8 caged animals, who escaped.
+The truck driver told authorities on the scene that the macaques were carriers of hepatitus, herpes, and COVID, and several of the escaped animals were shot and killed.
+Tulane officials denied that the animals were diseased and said in a statement that the monkeys did not belong to the university, and were not being transported by the university.